benjaehyun/react-component-library/README.md

 When adding new components:

 1. Follow the existing component structure
-2. Include tests
-3. Document props and usage
+2. Document props and usage
-5. Include examples
+3. Include examples
-6. Add placeholder support where appropriate
+4. Add placeholder support where appropriate

 ---

-Made with by Ben Lee
+Made by Ben Lee